crossplane/crossplane/design/design-doc-composition-functions.md

   // previous Functions in the pipeline.
   State desired = 3;

-  // Configuration specific to this Function invocation.
+  // Optional input specific to this Function invocation.
 A JSON representation
-  // of the 'config' block of the relevant entry in a Composition's pipeline. optional google.protobuf.Struct config = 4;
+  // of the 'input' block of the relevant entry in a Composition's pipeline. optional google.protobuf.Struct input = 4;
 }

 // A RunFunctionResponse contains the result of a Composition Function run.